-The major league strike was eventually settled, and in September 1995 Bill was called up to the majors.
-He ended up playing in 8 games for the Indians, raking the ball for a lofty .412 batting average.
+The major-league strike was eventually settled, and in September 1995 Bill was called up to the majors.
+He ended up playing in eight games for the Indians, raking the ball for a lofty .412 batting average.

-That same month Billy was in attendance at Camden Yards in Baltimore when his older brother Cal broke Lou Gehrig’s consecutive games record.
+That same month Billy attended Camden Yards in Baltimore when his older brother Cal broke Lou Gehrig’s consecutive games record.

 Baltimore chose not to resign Billy after the 1996 season, and on December 10 he joined back up with the Texas Rangers.
 Initially, Benji Gil won the shortstop job for the Rangers but by early June, Ripken had taken over the position.

 Unfortunately, Billy suffered a herniated disc in his back while running the bases against Colorado and had to go on the disabled list.
 Texas called up infielder Hanley Frias from Triple-A Oklahoma to take his place on the roster.
 Ripken played in 71 games for the Rangers in 1997, appearing at every infield position and hitting .276.